userapp-io/userapp-python/README.md

 ### Debugging

 Sometimes to debug an API error it's important to see what is being sent/recieved from the calls that one make to understand the underlying reason.
-If you're interested in seeing these logs, you can set the client option `debug` to `true`.
+If you're interested in seeing these logs, you can set the client option `debug` to `True`.

 	api = userapp.API(debug=True)
     api.user.login(login="test", password="test")

 ### Catching errors

-When the option `throw_errors` is set to `true` (default) the client will automatically throw a `userapp.UserAppServiceException` exception when a call results in an error.
+When the option `throw_errors` is set to `True` (default) the client will automatically throw a `userapp.UserAppServiceException` exception when a call results in an error.
 I.e.

 	try:
 		api.user.save(user_id="invalid user id")